jrean/laravel-user-verification/README.md

      */
     public function __construct()
     {
-        // Based on the workflow you want you may update the following lines.
+        // Based on the workflow you want you may update and customize the following lines.

         // Laravel 5.0.*|5.1.*
         $this->middleware('guest', ['except' => ['getLogout']]);